Agnar22/Cartpole/README.md

 ```

 ## Motivation
 This project served several purposes.
-I wanted to try out the entry level RL problem from OpenAI gym, Cartpole, as well as learn how to implement the suggested solution.
+I wanted to try out the entry level RL problem from OpenAI gym, Cartpole, as well as learn how to implement the suggested solution from scratch.
 Being familiar with Q-learning also has other advantages due to the applicability of this algorithm in the RL world.

 ## Results
 <p align='center'>